 What is authentication?

 Password authentication on the other hand is relatively more effective than the first since it is under the assumption that the user knows her/his username and password when she created it.
-But we’re also guilty about using same passwords to most of our accounts to easily remember it.
+But we’re also guilty of using the same passwords to most of our accounts to remember them easily.
 And it’s prone to be stolen via phishing.
-So it is advised that we change passwords regularly and make it stronger with a combo of letter, numbers and symbols.
+So it is advised that we change passwords regularly and make them stronger with a combo of letters, numbers, and symbols.

 Social Network Authentication

-This system is used by different applications and websites for singing in.
-This can be a little more secured because social networks also require a combo of email and password.
+Different applications and websites use this system for singing in.
+This can be a little more secure because social networks also require email and password combo.
 So it will take a little more effort to create another fake account on social media on top of knowing the username and password of a certain system.

-This system is heavily depended on physical characteristics than can be detected by the system such as fingerprinting, retina scanning and face recognition.
-Although this is definitely more effective than password because you can’t just steal fingerprints or retina, biometrics is a really costly investment.
+This system is heavily dependent on physical characteristics that can be detected by the system such as fingerprinting, retina scanning, and face recognition.
+Although this is definitely more effective than passwords because you can’t just steal fingerprints or retinas, biometrics is a really costly investment.

-This method is proven to be more effective, addressing the gaps on just password or email authentication.
-Two-factor authentication (2FA) requires that two factors are involved on authenticating identity.
-On this case, even though the hackers can get ahold of the first factor such as your bank details, they still cannot commit fraud if the system requires them to authenticate your identity by sending a code to your phone.
+This method is proven more effective, addressing the gaps in password or email authentication.
+Two-factor authentication (2FA) requires that two factors are involved in authenticating identity.
+In this case, even though the hackers can get ahold of the first factor such as your bank details, they still cannot commit fraud if the system requires them to authenticate your identity by sending a code to your phone.

-Although 2FA proves to be the most reliable method of authentication without costing an arm and a leg like biometrics, it is still not 100% foolproof.
-Authentication system is proven to be more effective if it is harder to bypass and cost-effective.
+Although 2FA proves to be the most reliable authentication method without costing an arm and a leg like biometrics, it is still not 100% foolproof.
+An authentication system is proven to be more effective if it is harder to bypass and cost-effective.
 And so far, 2FA fits these criteria.

-To add another layer of protection on your device, make sure that you browse securely online through a reliable VPN service.
+To add another layer of protection to your device, make sure that you browse securely online through a reliable VPN service.